dario-vega/timesten-operator-k8s-livelab/setup-oracle-db/setup-oracle-db.md

 ## Task 1: Create a ConfigMap Object for the Database Network configuration

 This section creates the sample ConfigMap.
-This ConfigMap contains the tnsnames configuration if using a Oracle DB.
+This ConfigMap contains the tnsnames configuration of the Oracle DB.

 On your Linux development host:

 1. From the directory of your choice, create an empty subdirectory for the metadata files.
-This example creates the cm_tns subdirectory.
+This example creates the `cm_tns` subdirectory.

     ```
     <copy>mkdir -p cm_tns</copy>